GennadyMV/tmc-snapshot-api/README.md

 You need to configure a few properties to get the API running — mainly setting the credentials for the [tmc-spyware-server](https://github.com/testmycode/tmc-spyware-server/) and the credentials for the service itself.

+### Development

+1. For development purposes create a configuration-file `src/main/resources/application-development.properties`.
+See a sample configuration in `src/main/resources/application-development.properties.sample`.
+2. Modify the properties to set the credentials for the service and `tmc-spyware-server`.

+### Production

 1. Modify the active profile `spring.profiles.active` to `production` in `src/main/resources/application.properties`.
 2. Create a configuration-file `src/main/resources/application-production.properties` for the production-profile.
 See a sample configuration in `src/main/resources/application-development.properties.sample`.
 3. Modify the properties to set the credentials for the service and `tmc-spyware-server`.